Hsmithd/melodyt5/README.md

-# MelodyT5: A Unified Score-to-Score Transformer for Symbolic Music Processing [ISMIR 2024]
+# MelodyT5: A Unified Score-to-Score Transformer for Symbolic Music Processing

 This repository contains the code for the MelodyT5 model as described in the paper [MelodyT5: A Unified Score-to-Score Transformer for Symbolic Music Processing](https://arxiv.org/abs/2407.02277).